aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to OTP within C++ Applications" h2="Convert CGM to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to OTP</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+OTP (Open Text Protocol) is a text-based format used for exchanging text documents.
+It is used for exchanging documents between different applications.
+Converting CGM to OTP is necessary for exchanging graphics data between different applications.

+<h2>How Aspose.Total Helps for CGM to OTP Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs for developing applications in C++.
+It includes APIs for manipulating PDF, Slides, Words, and other file formats.
+It also includes APIs for manipulating images, barcodes, and other elements.
+With Aspose.Total for C++, developers can easily integrate CGM to OTP conversion feature inside their C++ applications.

+To export CGM to PPTX, developers can use Aspose.PDF for C++.
+It is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also supports exporting CGM to PPTX.

+To convert PPTX to OTP, developers can use Aspose.Slides for C++.
+It is a powerful presentation manipulation API that enables developers to create, edit, and convert presentations.
+It also supports converting PPTX to OTP.

-Are you a C++ developer looking to add to integrate CGM to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export CGM to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, developers can easily integrate CGM to OTP conversion feature inside their C++ applications in two simple steps.
+They can export CGM to PPTX by using Aspose.PDF for C++ and then convert PPTX to OTP by using Aspose.Slides for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}